open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 Metric points are the basic building blocks of metrics.
 Depending on the [point kind](#point-kinds), a metric point may have different fields.
-The following sections have described the fields for each point kind and how these points form metrics.
+The following sections describe the fields for each point kind and how these points form metrics.

 ### Sums